 A Contractor that is responsible for the provision of covered, medically necessary AHCCCS services for foster children in Arizona.
-Refer to A.R.S. §8-512.
+Previous to April 1, 2021, CHP was the Comprehensive Medical and Dental Program (CMDP) (A.R.S. § 8-512).

 COMPETITIVE BID PROCESS